How does COVID-19 impact upcoming appointments?

 - Pain specialists/Anesthesiologists

-Comprehensive Care: Our Comprehensive Spine Center offers multiple options for the treatment of degenerative disc disease.
+Comprehensive Care: Ohio State Spine Care offers multiple options for the treatment of degenerative disc disease.
 For the vast majority of patients, surgery is not necessary.
 But if your quality of life is compromised, our spine surgeons can address the most challenging surgical cases, assisting people who have not found help elsewhere.

 Physical Therapy Expertise: Our physical therapists specialize in spine conditions, working with you one on one to alleviate pain and to improve strength and coordination.